At Budget time in March 2017:

 UK Total Government Debt since 1692

 The National Debt began when William III engaged a syndicate of City merchants to market an issue of government debt.
 The syndicate became the Bank of England, and HM government debt began a century-long climb, financing Marlboroughs wars, wars against the French, against the North American colonial rebels, and peaking in 1815 at the end of the Napoleonic Wars at over 200 percent of GDP.
 After the war the debt entered a century-long decline.
 Government debt exploded in World War I and again in World War II where it reached the level of 1815 at over 200 percent of GDP.
 Debt declined below 50 percent of GDP by the 1970s.
+The financial crisis of 2008 cranked the National Debt up to over 80 percent of GDP.

 See DEFENCE SPENDING.